 Returning to Germany to Teach English

-A valley ridge trail offers a glimpse of Eichstätt enveloped in fall colors.
+A valley ridge trail offers a glimpse of Eichstätt, in Bavaria, enveloped in fall colors.

-|Every Wednesday and Saturday morning a market is held on the square in front of the town hall.
+A market takes place every Wednesday and Saturday morning in the square before the town hall.

 Working for two years as an English instructor at the Catholic University of Eichstätt-Ingolstadt (the CUE) was not an opportunity that came to me by accident.
-During my junior year of college I studied abroad at CUE.
-Over the course of two semesters spent studying in Eichstätt, a town of 15,000 nestled in the heart of Bavaria, I became enamored with the community, the local culture, and my host country.
-When I returned to America for my final year of undergraduate studies I desired nothing more than to return to Germany after my graduation.
+During my junior year of college, I studied abroad at CUE.
+Over two semesters spent studying in Eichstätt, a town of 15,000 nestled in the heart of Bavaria, I became enamored with the community, the local culture, and my host country.
+When I returned to America for my final year of undergraduate studies, I desired nothing more than to return to Germany after my graduation.
 Contacts made among the staff and faculty of the CUE rewarded me with an opportunity: an English teaching position with the university's Language Center would become available in the following fall, and the university's application period would soon be opening.
-After one application and several months of impatient waiting, I had happily advanced to dealing with the practicalities of a move to Germany.
-I knew better than to expect a carbon copy of my memorable first year in Eichstätt, nor did I hope for such; however, upon returning in the fall I soon learned that some conditions remained unchanged.
+After one application and several months of impatient waiting, I happily advanced to dealing with the practicalities of a move to Germany.
+I knew better than to expect a carbon copy of my memorable first year in Eichstätt, nor did I hope for such; however, upon returning in the fall, I soon learned that some conditions remained unchanged.

 Bureaucratic Ways in Germany

 The sometimes stressful bureaucracy continues upon obtaining a new job.
 While the initial paperwork associated with the actual teaching position did not necessarily seem unreasonable, signing general employment agreements, the university teaching contract (Lehrauftrag), and even a form verifying that I had received my office key, other jobs presented an unexpected amount of paperwork and signatures.
-From time to time I would accept various German-English translation work from the university staff and faculty to earn some extra income.
-Each individual job required a separate employment contract, as well as other documents, before I could begin the actual work.
-One example: I left a professor's office believing that I had signed the employment contract and was ready to begin the job.
-About a week later an email from the professor notified me that my signature was needed yet again.
-Back in her office the professor explained to me that the first document merely authorized her and the staff to write the actual contract, which only now was prepared for me to sign.
-This facet of German society amounted to brief annoyances for me most of the time; however, other common German practices could lead to greater headaches for foreigners attempting to establish a home in the country.
+From time to time, I would accept various German-English translation work from the university staff and faculty to earn some extra income.
+Each job requires a separate employment contract and other documents before I could begin the actual work.
+One example: I left a professor's office believing I had signed the employment contract and was ready to start the job.
+About a week later, an email from the professor notified me that my signature was needed yet again.
+Back in her office, the professor explained that the first document merely authorized her and the staff to write the actual contract, which they were finally prepared for me to sign.
+This facet of German society often amounted to brief annoyances for me; however, other practices could lead to more significant headaches for foreigners attempting to establish a home.

-Over the course of my work in Germany I called two apartments home, and, in my case, I was lucky in terms of the search and move.
-Both apartments were located in buildings actually built to house students of the university, but the property owners were willing to make exceptions.
-When Germans move from one apartment to another, they often take items with them that to Americans seem like permanent features in the unit.
-This common practice means that they may literally take everything and the kitchen sink with them.
+While working in Germany, I called two apartments home.
+I was lucky in terms of the search and move.
+Both flats were in buildings built to house students of the university.
+Regardless, the property owners were willing to make exceptions.
+When Germans move from one apartment to another, they often take with them items that seem like permanent features in the unit to Americans.
+This common practice means they may take everything and the kitchen sink.
 An available apartment may offer little more than a floor, ceiling, and walls.
-Because my apartments were intended for students, however, they came furnished with kitchen and bathroom features, as well as some basic furniture.
+Because my apartments were for students, however, they came furnished with kitchen and bathroom features and some basic furniture.
 While walking through the apartment, a potential renter should confirm with the landlord what will stay and what will go.
-When moving in, the new renter should then take several photographs of the apartment as it originally appeared at the beginning of the lease period for protection when the time comes to leave — as I discovered.
+When moving in, the new renter should take several photographs of the apartment as it originally appeared at the beginning of the lease period for protection when the time comes to leave — as I discovered.

-The Office Climate
+The Office Climate in Germany

 While some workplace formalities persisted, the welcoming atmosphere that greeted me rarely allowed these customs to feel oppressive.
-My supervisor and the director of the Language Center was a friendly and professional woman who from the beginning wanted to hear about my background and travel experiences.
-Even if we did always use Sie in our conversations, she often referred to me as Nicholas rather than Herr Oyler.
-My colleagues and fellow teachers in the Language Center were a diverse assortment of nationalities representing the various languages taught at the university.Perhaps it was this international environment that relaxed the German customs of the workplace.
-Though we never broke that formal "you" barrier when speaking in German, even at the Christmas parties, we were nevertheless interested in socializing with one another and discussing our lives back in our home countries.
+My supervisor and the director of the Language Center was a friendly and professional woman who initially wanted to hear about my background and travel experiences.
+Even if we always use Sie in conversations, she often referred to me as Nicholas rather than Herr Oyler.
+My colleagues and fellow teachers in the Language Center were of diverse nationalities, representing the various languages taught at the university.
+It was this international environment that relaxed the German customs of the workplace.
+Though we never broke that formal "you" barrier when speaking in German, even at the Christmas parties, we were nevertheless interested in socializing and discussing our lives back in our home countries.
 A supportive handful of American and British instructors were also often willing to provide some advice.
-In the end, the greatest barrier to me connecting better with my colleagues was not any German custom, but my youth in comparison to most of the other instructors.
+In the end, the most significant barrier to connecting better with my colleagues was not German customs but my youth compared to most of the other instructors.

-The author enjoys a typical evening with friends in a restaurant..
+The author enjoys a typical evening with friends in a restaurant.

-While hesitant at first to socialize with some of my students, I came to realize that these German young adults were usually mature enough to distinguish between my identities as a teacher in the classroom and another twenty-something-year-old outside of it.
-Eichstätt is so small anyway that not a day would go by without randomly crossing paths with a familiar face on the street or in a restaurant.
-In this sense, interaction outside of the classroom between me and my students was inevitable.
+While initially hesitant to socialize with some of my students, I realized that these German young adults were usually mature enough to distinguish between my identities as a teacher in the classroom and another twenty-something-year-old outside of it.
+Eichstätt is so small that no day would go by without randomly crossing paths with a familiar face on the street or in a restaurant.
+In this sense, interaction between me and my students was inevitable outside the classroom.

-This was a sensation ever present on the quaint streets of Eichstätt.
-Perhaps in their offices the locals followed the strict rules of German etiquette, but a more informal character permeated the community.
-On leafy squares in the shadow of the cathedral friends and families sat on the café terraces, equally as likely to be enjoying Greek or Italian food as German.
+The same atmosphere was pervasive on the quaint streets of Eichstätt.
+Perhaps in their offices, the locals followed the strict rules of German etiquette.
+Yet, a more informal character permeated the community.
+On leafy squares in the shadow of the cathedral, friends and families sat on the café terraces, equally as likely to be enjoying Greek or Italian food as German.
 Narrow cobblestone lanes and alleys wandered through the old town, where beautiful Baroque buildings in pastel shades of blue, yellow, and red reminded one of fairytales heard as a child.
 Not to forget one's location, blue and white Bavarian flags waved on the flag poles of many buildings.
 Bavaria is unquestionably the proudest of the German states.
-The delicious smells of fresh pretzels and delectable sweets wafted through the air, enticing passersby to enter into the many bakeries spread around town to cater to the Germans' love for fresh bread.
-In spite of such enchanting settings, Germans are described as cold and unfriendly; but this stereotype is based on a misunderstood truth.
+The delicious smells of fresh pretzels and delectable sweets wafted through the air, enticing passersby to enter the many bakeries spread around town to cater to the Germans' love for fresh bread.
+Despite such enchanting settings, some perceive Germans as cold and unfriendly, though fundamental misunderstandings are part of this stereotype.

-Yes, Germans tend to hold back a bit before strangers, but once a friendship or connection has been established they will want to talk, share memories, and have fun as much as any other nationality.
-I often felt that the Germans’ joy of life easily rivals that of the French and Italians.
+Yes, Germans tend to hold back a bit before strangers.
+Still, once a friendship or connection develops, they want to talk, share memories, and have fun as much as any other nationality.
+I often felt that the Germans' enjoyment of life rivals that of the French and Italians.
 Eichstätt seemed to find an excuse for a festival or celebration at least every few weeks of the year.
-During Christmastime a charming Christmas Market would set up on one of the town's main squares and the townspeople would come together to enjoy warm drinks like Glühwein, sit around bonfires, listen to music performances, and peruse the stalls selling various gifts and trinkets.
-The summer months were marked by a different festival seemingly every weekend, where young girls would buy giant gingerbread hearts and wear them as necklaces, and proud Bavarians wore the traditional lederhosen and dirndl dresses of yesteryear.
-A Sunday in any season brought out elderly couples to stroll along the river, up to the valley ridges, or by the shops of the old town.
+During Christmastime, a charming Christmas Market would set up on one of the town's main squares.
+The townspeople would come together to enjoy warm drinks like Glühwein, sit around bonfires, listen to music performances, and browse the stalls selling gifts and trinkets.
+The summer months include a festival seemingly every weekend, where young girls would buy giant gingerbread hearts and wear them as necklaces and proud Bavarians wore the traditional lederhosen and dirndl dresses of yesteryear.
+A Sunday in any season brought elderly couples to stroll along the river, up to the valley ridges, or by the old town's shops.

-During my two years of working in Germany I never needed a car.
-Within Eichstätt my two feet or my bike were all I ever needed to travel anywhere.
-A supermarket was no more than a five-minute walk from my apartment.
-Leaving Eichstätt presented no problems either, as efficient German public transportation and the national railway system connected me with every imaginable destination within the country and beyond its borders to the rest of Europe.For me, not driving a car for my every need revealed how much stress doing so could actually cause.
+I never needed a car during my two years of working in Germany.
+Within Eichstätt, my two feet or bike were all I needed to travel anywhere, or purchase anything.
+Leaving Eichstätt presented no problems either, as efficient German public transportation and the national railway system connected me with every imaginable destination within the country and beyond its borders to the rest of Europe.

 Tips for Living In Germany

-- Read apartment leases carefully: German leases often contain a clause that obligates the renter to paint the unit before moving out.
-The landlords of both of my apartments wrongfully blamed me for alleged damages to the units while living there or when I moved out.
+Read apartment leases carefully: German leases often contain a clause obliging the renter to paint the unit before moving out.
+The landlords of both of my apartments wrongfully blamed me for alleged damages to the apartments while living there or when I moved out.
 I had to argue before they ceased holding me responsible.
-A good understanding of the lease will help the renter to avoid any surprises.
+A good understanding of the lease will help the renter avoid surprises.

-- English is in high demand: English is a required subject for most German youth in school, and those that go on to university will likely take English courses as well.
-Furthermore, many employers are constantly requiring some of their employees to learn English.This all means that English teachers are in high demand in Germany.
+English is in great demand: English is a requirement for most German youth in school, and those who attend university will likely take English courses as well.
+Furthermore, many employers constantly require some employees to learn English.
+All this means that English teachers are in high demand in Germany.
 Make inquiries at universities and language schools about any openings.
-A lack of a background in education or teaching may be overlooked with a native speaker of English.
+A lack of a background in education or teaching may be less critical when you are a native speaker of English.

-- Learn some German: Though hostility towards foreigners or Americans was rare during my experience, learning and using at least a few basic words of German will create good impressions.
+Learn some German: Though hostility towards foreigners or Americans was rare during my experience, learning and using at least a few basic words of German will create good impressions.
 Germans will appreciate an attempt at speaking their language.
-Once they recognize an American accent though, they will likely be eager to practice their English.
+Once they recognize an American accent, they will likely be eager to practice their English.

-- Purchase a BahnCard: These cards are sold by Deutsche Bahn, the national passenger rail carrier.
+Purchase a BahnCard: Deutsche Bahn, the national passenger rail carrier, sells a variety of discount BahnCards.
 Valid for one year, the bearers of the cards receive 25% or 50% reductions on all train tickets, depending on the version bought.
-If planning on traveling frequently, these are essentially a gift from Deutsche Bahn.
+If you plan on traveling frequently, these are a gift from Deutsche Bahn.